apache/stratos/products/cloud_controller/README.txt

    medium or lower.
 5. To compile and run the sample clients, an Ant version is required.
 Ant 1.7.0 version is recommended
-6. To build WSO2 CC from the Source distribution, it is necessary that you have JDK 1.6.24 version and Maven 3.0.4 or later
+6. To build Apache Stratos CC from the Source distribution, it is necessary that you have JDK 1.6.24 version and Maven 3.0.4 or later